How To Adjust Your Diet For A Smooth & Stress-Free Menopause

 Food habits to avoid hot flushes

 If you want to prevent the extremes of night sweats and hot flushes, you need to avoid foods like alcohol, coffee, spicy foods, and chocolates, especially at night.
-These foods are considered being a stimulant for hot flushes.
+These foods are considered a stimulant for hot flushes.

-If you do not want to feel tired all the time, avoid sugary or snacking foods.
+If you do not want to feel tired all the time, avoid sugary or snack foods.
 These foods trigger sudden spikes or dips in the blood sugar level which causes the onset of tiredness in you.
 It is better to fill up your food chart with nuts and fresh fruits since they replenish the energy levels of the body.

 Preventing Weight Gain

 Weight gain is a common problem associated with menopause.
 However, as we grow old, we require fewer calories for the body.
 To prevent weight gain, firstly you should cut down your daily intake of food.
 You should have a check on the fat and sugar content of your diet and if possible reduce it to the bare requirements.
-You can also take in complex carbohydrates like wholemeal pasta, brown grains, rice and bread that will replenish and maintain a balance of the blood sugar level of your body.
+You can also take in complex carbohydrates like wholemeal pasta, brown grains, rice, and bread that will replenish and maintain a balance of the blood sugar level of your body.